About Us

 CLERGY

 Rabbi Richard E. Perlman was appointed as the Rabbi/Spiritual Leader of Temple Ner Tamid on September 1, 2016.
 On March 1, 2019, he assumed Senior Rabbi and the Cantorial responsibilities.
 Prior to moving to Peabody, Rabbi Perlman held the pulpit and served as the Spiritual Leader, Hazzan, Director of Education, and Executive Director at Temple Am David, a United Synagogue Affiliate, in Warwick Rhode Island.
 He served as the Rabbi at West Bay Community Jewish Center (WBCJC) in Warwick.
+Upon Retirement, on January, 1, 2025, Rabbi Perlman was named, Rabbi Emeritus at TNT.

 Rabbi Richard Perlman received his rabbinic ordination in January 2012 and is the Vice President of the Vaad HaRabbonim D’America, (the American Board of Rabbis).
 Rabbi Perlman received his Yoreh Yoreh S’micha (Rabbinic Ordination) and earned a T’udat Mashgiach (Kashrut Supervisor Certification) from the Vaad.

-Rabbi Perlman is a Past President of the North Shore Rabbis and Cantors Association, (NSRCA) and is an active leader and member of The Peabody Clergy Ministerial Association, (PCMA).
+a Past President of the North Shore Rabbis and Cantors Association, (NSRCA) and is an active leader and member of The Peabody Clergy Ministerial Association, (PCMA).
 He is a member of the Board of Rabbis of Greater RI and served as the Mashgiach liaison for the Phyllis Siperstein Tamarisk Assisted Living and a faculty member of JSLI (Spiritual Leaders Institute).

 Rabbi Perlman is quite active in the community serving on an Interfaith Community Dialogue Planning Committee, hosted by the Mayor of Peabody.
 He actively participates in community programming throughout the year.
 He led Shabbat evening services monthly for the residents at Brooksby Village.
 Rabbi Perlman visits and teaches at nursing facilities around the North Shore.